 After fuel is added, the vehicle diagnostic system can determine if the fuel filler cap is possibly loose, improperly installed, or damaged.
 A "gASCAP" message will be displayed in the odometer.
 Tighten the gas cap until a "clicking" sound is heard.
 This is an indication that the gas cap is properly tightened.
 Press the odometer reset button to turn the message off.
-If the problem persists, on when the engine is running, and that the OBD II system is ready for testing.
+If the problem persists, the message will appear the next time the vehicle is started.
+This might indicate a damaged cap.
+If the problem is detected twice in a row, the system will turn on the MIL.
+Resolving the problem will turn the MIL off.